Earthsong Explorers

 We can’t wait to welcome you—whether for a full school year or a summer full of fun!

-No. At this time, Earthsong Explorers is a supplemental nature program and not a registered private school.
-Our forest school does not replace public school or homeschool, and parents are responsible for ensuring compliance with North Carolina state education laws.
+At this time, Earthsong Explorers is a part-time, nature-based enrichment program designed to compliment your homeschool program.
+Parents are responsible for ensuring compliance with North Carolina state education laws.

 Yes, we believe children benefit from being in nature year-round and learn resilience and adaptability through varied weather experiences.
 We ask that parents dress their children appropriately and pack a change of clothes in case of water play, mud, rain, or snow.